Golden ratio photography composition

-The other really important aspect of it is that you can’t just apply it in post production to any photo by cropping the image to fit.
-There’s more to the golden ratio as a photography composition technique than just cropping.
+The other really important aspect of it is that you can’t just apply it in post production to any photo by cropping the image to fit the golden ratio rule.
+As a photography composition technique, there’s more to it than just cropping.

 What is the golden ratio?